ory/docs/docs/docs/ecosystem/database.md

 ## SQL (persistent)

-All ORY products support PostgreSQL and MySQL as first-class citizens.
+All ORY projects support PostgreSQL and MySQL as first-class citizens.

 ORY Hydra additionally supports CockroachDB, but still beta, use it at your own risk!